$238M in student loans being discharged for 28K borrowers due to school ‘misconduct’ - NewsBreak

 According to the Education Department , borrowers who attended Marinello Schools of Beauty between 2009 and its closure in February 2016 are included in the latest action.
 During those seven years, the school is accused of harming these borrowers with “pervasive and widespread misconduct.”

 “Marinello preyed on students who dreamed of careers in the beauty industry, misled them about the quality of their programs, and left them buried in unaffordable debt they could not repay,” said U.S. Secretary of Education Miguel Cardona said in a press release.
-“Today’s announcement will streamline access to debt relief for thousands of borrowers caught up in Marinello’s lies.”DJ says she was told to change out of ‘offensive’ pants on American Airlines flight
+“Today’s announcement will streamline access to debt relief for thousands of borrowers caught up in Marinello’s lies.”Biden taking ‘hard look’ at student loan forgiveness

 Borrowers who have been misled by their school or attended a school that engaged in misconduct can be eligible for “borrower defense to loan repayment,” the Federal Student Aid office explains .
 If approved, a borrower may have some or all of their federal student loan debt discharged, meaning they no longer need to make payments on it.
 This covers direct loans from the government only.